wp-plugins/d12-mla-citations/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+You now have options to highlight text (in yellow, of course), make text smaller (as in a footnote), and to clear floats around inserted images.
+Also, 1 bugfix (see Changelog).

 = 2.0 =
 The plugin's features can now be accessed easily from a toolbar button.
 Citation information is easily entered in a popup window.